-- A. School personnel will treat scholars, parents, other members of the public, and each other with courtesy and respect. - B. Scholars, parents, members of the public, and visitors to the school facilities will treat teachers, school administrators, other school staff, and each other with courtesy and respect.
+- A. School personnel will treat students, parents, other members of the public, and each other with courtesy and respect. - B. Students, parents, members of the public, and visitors to the school facilities will treat teachers, school administrators, other school staff, and each other with courtesy and respect. - C. Listening carefully and respectfully, without interruption, as others express opinions that may differ from ours.